Tegan Jovanka: Other media

-Other appearances

-Fielding reprised the role in a 1985 sketch ("A Fix with Sontarans") for the children's show Jim'll Fix It alongside Colin Baker as the Sixth Doctor.
-This sketch suggests Tegan returns to the life of a flight attendant and has also frosted her hair blonde, before being accidentally returned to the TARDIS by the Sixth Doctor.
+Fielding reprised the role in a 1985 sketch ("A Fix with Sontarans") for the children's show Jim'll Fix It, alongside Colin Baker as the Sixth Doctor.
+This sketch suggests that Tegan returned to working as a flight attendant and also frosted her hair blonde, before being accidentally returned to the TARDIS by the Sixth Doctor.

+Tegan regularly appeared in the audio drama series Doctor Who: The Monthly Adventures produced by Big Finish Productions.
+She has also appeared in various short stories, novels and comics.

 Tegan's life after journeying with the Doctor is investigated in the Big Finish Productions 2006 audio drama The Gathering.
 Although she finds it difficult to enter into relationships and is suffering from a terminal illness, she tells the Doctor that she has no regrets about her time with him, and now appreciates her life to the full.
 The spin-off fiction suggests that she was briefly married to pop star Johnny Chester (also known as Johnny Chess), the son of the First Doctor's companions Ian Chesterton and Barbara Wright.
-In the spin-off short story "Good Companions" by Peter Anghelides Tegan has suffered a nervous breakdown and convinced herself that her time with the Doctor was a delusion.
+In the spin-off short story "Good Companions" by Peter Anghelides, Tegan has suffered a nervous breakdown and convinced herself that her time with the Doctor was a delusion.

-In the promotional video for the season 19 Blu-ray box set, Fielding reprised her role as Tegan, this time appearing as the owner and Chief Executive Officer of Jovanka Airlines, parodying flight take off instructions for passengers once they have boarded, with Peter Davison and Sarah Sutton playing the passengers.
+Fielding first reprised her role as Tegan in a comedic promotional video for the Blu-ray release of Doctor Who season 19; she parodies a pre-flight safety demonstration for Peter Davison and Sarah Sutton, who appear as themselves.

+The online special Farewell, Sarah Jane (2020) is set at Sarah Jane Smith's funeral and describes Tegan and Nyssa as "a nice couple from Australia".
+This was taken by publications to suggest that the two became romantically involved, however The Power of the Doctor appeared to negate this development, as Tegan mentions having previous husbands but does not refer to Nyssa as a partner.

+In the online minisode The Passenger (2023), Tegan reunites with Nyssa, who has returned to Earth via the TARDIS.
+Tegan enters the TARDIS but finds a dark void where she encounters the Mara.
+Tegan then wakes, but the Mara's skull is seen in her mirror.

+In Tales of the TARDIS (2023), produced to mark Doctor Who's 60th anniversary, Tegan and the Fifth Doctor are reunited aboard a "memory TARDIS" where they recollect the events of Earthshock.